Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 When you buy through our links, we may earn a commission.
 Learn More ›

-I like finding new ways to adapt mainstream toys into LSL toys.
+I like finding new ways to adapt mainstream toys into inclusive toys for children with hearing loss.

 I looked for a doll with:

-I chose to work with this baby doll, by BABI.
+I chose to work with this baby doll, from BABI by Battat.

 She’s so sweet, and the broad, stretchy headband gives me easy fabric to work with.